 Your walls tell a story, and prep work is the opening chapter.
 This is where painters either earn their fee or cut corners.
 According to the Painting Contractors Association, a properly painted surface should look uniform in color, texture, and sheen.
 It should stay free of lumps, runs, sags, and misses.
 If your walls fall short of that, the prep work is almost always why.

 Walk over to the outlets, baseboards, and corners.
 Do you see nail holes that were never filled?
 Small cracks painted straight over instead of patched?
 Rough patches where sanding should have happened?
-Those are early signs of a bad paint job.
-A rushed crew skips cleaning, sanding, and priming, and those shortcuts show up as uneven paint coverage or bumpy texture under the finish.
+Those are early warning signs.
+A rushed crew skips cleaning, sanding, and priming, and those shortcuts show up as patchy coverage or bumpy texture under the finish.

 Paint Drip Marks and Paint Roller Marks Tell on the Crew

 Fresh paint should dry smooth, with no evidence of how it was applied.
-When you see paint drip marks running down from trim, window frames, or switch plates, too much paint was loaded onto the roller or brush.
+When you see drips running down from trim, window frames, or switch plates, too much paint was loaded onto the roller or brush.
 A trained painter catches drips while they’re still wet.
-When paint drip marks dry into raised, hard lines, that’s carelessness baked into the wall.
+When those drips dry into raised, hard lines, that’s carelessness baked into the wall.

-Paint roller marks are another clear sign.
+Roller marks are another clear sign.
 These look like parallel stripes across the wall, often visible only when light hits the surface at an angle.
 Walk through each room at different times of day.
-If a wall looks smooth in morning light but striped in afternoon sun, you’ve got paint roller marks.
+If a wall looks smooth in morning light but striped in afternoon sun, you’ve got roller stripes.
 They form when the roller isn’t loaded evenly, when pressure varies, or when a second coat was skipped.
-These are the first signs of a bad paint job that most homeowners catch.
+These are the defects most homeowners catch first.

-Both paint drip marks and paint roller marks photograph easily in raking light.
+Both drips and roller stripes photograph easily in raking light.
 Save those photos.
 You’ll need them if you want the crew to return and correct their work.
-You’ll also need them if you decide to hire a professional interior house painter to fix it instead.
+You’ll also need them if you decide to bring in a different painter to fix the job instead.

 Uneven Paint Coverage and Inconsistent Sheen

-One of the clearest signs of a bad paint job is uneven paint coverage.
+One of the clearest defects is uneven coverage.
 This shows up as patches where the old color bleeds through, darker spots near corners, or streaks that suggest the wall was never fully covered.
-Uneven paint coverage usually points to one of three causes.
-Either only one coat was applied, the paint was over-thinned, or a cheap product was used.
+Patchy coverage usually points to one of three causes: only one coat was applied, the paint was over-thinned, or a cheap product was used.

 Check the sheen next.
 A wall painted with satin or eggshell should reflect light the same way across the entire surface.
 If parts look shinier than others, that’s a defect painters call flashing.
 It happens when the primer went on unevenly or when touch-ups were done after the first coat dried.
 Both mistakes expose poor technique.

-Uneven paint coverage also shows up around windows and door frames, where cutting-in takes skill.
+Coverage gaps also show up around windows and door frames, where cutting-in takes skill.
 A crew that rushed through these areas leaves blotchy edges no lighting can hide.

 Edges, Lines, and Cleanup Expose the Rest

 Clean lines are the signature of real craftsmanship.
 Where the wall meets the ceiling, where trim meets drywall, where two paint colors meet, these edges should look crisp.
-Wavy lines, color bleeding under masking tape, and paint splatter on trim are all signs of a bad paint job.
+Wavy lines, color bleeding under masking tape, and paint splatter on trim all point to rushed work.

 Look at the floor next.
 Were drop cloths down the entire time?
 Check baseboards for scuffs, hardwood floors for paint flecks, and outlet covers for stray paint.
 A careless cleanup is often the first visible hint that the work behind the finish was just as sloppy.